 In some cases a person may appear eligible for either program.
-However, anyone eligible for TRICARE is eligible for CHAMPVA.
+However, anyone eligible for TRICARE is not eligible for CHAMPVA.

 To be eligible for CHAMPVA, you cannot be eligible for TRICARE/CHAMPUS, and you must be in one of these categories: